Summary (jump to article)

 You say all this can't be true, because that's not what we hear from them?
 But it is true as this article documents, with graphs from, and analysis based on, official government data.

 Note 4/7/14: Many blame Clinton and the Democrats for NAFTA.
-They're half right.
+They're almost half right.
 Clinton is to blame, but not the Democrats as a whole.
 Here are the votes for and against NAFTA: it only passed despite massive Democratic opposition and only thanks to massive Republican support, with whom Clinton colluded.

 As an example of the pro-"free trade" propaganda, The Denver Post Editorial Board (DP) has a long history of distorting the reality of the effects of "free trade."
 It's long argued that NAFTA is a benefit to the U.S. It's used selective facts and ignored trends to distort the very real impact of NAFTA and other NAFTA-like "free trade" agreements.